shermanloan/scejson-doc/doc/appendix-history.md

   object in the `Max` field, and a `MaxExceeded` field will also be returned to inform the calling application whether or not the specified maximum was exceeded.
+* In the [Loan](module-loan.md) module documentation, drop code 87 has been added to the ``Drop Codes and Reasons'' table.

 ## Release 2023-04-0
 * The [Account](module-account.md) module has been made available in this